Nivola/beecell/README.md

 Instructions useful to deploy software on a simple environment (local machine or simple server configuration infrastructure).

 ## Running the tests
 Results of vulnerability assessment and/or penetration test.
-If known explain how to run the automated tests for this system

 - Activate virtual env